-The principal functions of the Human Capital and Compensation Committee are to (i) oversee the Company's human capital practices, including in the areas of diversity, equity and inclusion, as well as culture, talent management and organizational health, (ii) oversee the Company's and management's compensation philosophy, (iii) oversee the administration of the Company's compensation plans, in particular the incentive compensation and equity-based plans (and, to the extent appropriate, plans of the Company's subsidiaries), (iv) discharge the Board's responsibilities relating to the compensation of the Company's executives, (v) review and make recommendations on director compensation, and (vi) prepare the annual report on executive compensation included later in this Proxy Statement.
-The Board has determined that all members of the Human Capital and Compensation Committee are independent under SEC and NYSE rules applicable to compensation committee members.
+The principal functions of the Human Capital and Compensation Committee are to (i) oversee the Company's human capital practices, including in the areas of inclusion, culture, talent management and organizational health, (ii) oversee the Company's and management's compensation philosophy, (iii) oversee the administration of the Company's compensation plans, in particular the incentive compensation and equity-based plans (and, to the extent appropriate, plans of the Company's subsidiaries), (iv) discharge the Board's responsibilities relating to the compensation of the Company's executives, (v) review and make recommendations on director compensation, and (vi) prepare the annual report on executive compensation included later in this Proxy Statement.
+The Board has determined that all members of the Human Capital and Compensation Committee are independent under SEC and NYSE rules applicable to compensation committee members and qualify as "non-employee directors" as set forth under Rule 16b-3 under the Exchange Act.
 Additional information regarding the functions performed by the committee is set forth below in "Compensation Discussion and Analysis-Role of Human Capital and Compensation Committee."